 You can use your hairdryer to add heat your roots for a couple of minutes during the pre-softening process, which will soften and lift the cuticle to enable colour absorption.

 Then what happens?

-Rinse it all out and follow your regular colouring instructions.
+You can blot out the developer from your roots with a damp towel or face washer and then continue with your colour application.
 Double-apply colour to your roots and wear a shower cap during the colour processing time, and follow the slightly longer colour processing time for grey coverage.

 We hope that helps you battle the stubbornest of greys.
 Knowledge is power and you can whip even the most reluctant greys into line with a little know-how and some strategic pre-softening.